spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 });
 ```

-Since these constructs are not built in language features but a DSL built on
+Since these constructs are not built-in language features but a DSL built on
-top of higher order functions, we can impose any restrictions that we want
+top of higher order functions, we can impose any restrictions we like instead
-instead of waiting on TC39 to fix the language.
+of waiting on TC39 to fix the language.

 ### Cannot use higher order functions